sjyun/fongo/README.md

 Fongo is an in-memory java implementation of MongoDB.
 It intercepts calls to the standard mongo-java-driver for finds, updates, inserts, removes and other methods.
-The primary use is for lightweight unit testing where you don't want to spin up a mongo process.
+The primary use is for lightweight unit testing where you don't want to spin up a `mongod` process.

 ## Usage